fadden/DynamicScriptSandbox/README.md

 object lifetimes.

-The AppDomain is (effectively or actually) a separate virtual machine, with an independent garbage collector.
+The AppDomain is (effectively or actually) a separate virtual machine, with an independent garbage collection domain.
 The objects in the main app's AppDomain don't automatically keep objects in the plugin's AppDomain from being discarded by the garbage collector.
 The approach Microsoft used to handle this was to set an expiration time on objects created across an AppDomain boundary.
 The timer resets when the object is used, but eventually it will be collected.
 To prevent this, a "sponsor" object in the main app must renew the "lease".

 This project demonstrates dynamic compilation into a dedicated AppDomain with proper handling of lease expiration.
 For example, the "script test" does